Visiting Moraine Lake – Banff National Park

 Getting to Moraine Lake

-UPDATE: As of 2023, private vehicles are no longer permitted to drive to Moraine Lake unless you are staying at the lodge.
+UPDATE: Starting in 2023, private vehicles are no longer permitted to drive to Moraine Lake unless you are staying at the lodge.
 Access to the lake is now limited to commercial buses, tours, and the park shuttle system.
-Skip to the shuttle section below.

 Shuttle

-The shuttle is a great alternative.
+The shuttle is a popular way to reach the lake now that private vehicles are no longer permitted.
 This is what we opted for as we were driving all the way from Calgary and wanted to visit Moraine Lake after doing a hike near Lake Louise.
 Park at the Park & Ride lot and catch the shuttle.
-Shuttles run from mid-May through early October and you must reserve your tickets online beforehand.
-Tickets sell out pretty far in advance, but a limited number of tickets are held for last-minute reservations.
-These are released daily at 8 a.m.
-MDT for two days before the scheduled shuttle.

-Each adult ticket is $8 which will take you to either Lake Louise or Moraine Lake, between the two, and back to the Park & Ride.
+Each adult ticket is CAD$8 which will take you to either Lake Louise or Moraine Lake, between the two, and back to the Park & Ride.
 Click here to book your tickets, find more info, and see any shuttle updates.
-Parks Canada also has some useful information on navigating the Lake Louise area.
+The Parks Canada site also has some useful information on navigating the Lake Louise area.

 Lastly, there are many tours that visit Moraine Lake.
 A couple well-known options include the HopOnBanff and WowBanff.